Heatblur-Simulations/f-4e-manual/_sources/general.rst.txt

 External Tanks Fuel Lights
 --------------------------

 Any time an external fuel tank is detected to not be flowing fuel into the fuselage, a respective light will illuminate on the telelight panel- L EXT FUEL, CTR EXT FUEL, or R EXT FUEL.
 These lights will only illuminate for the respective external transfer- that is, if OUTBD is selected, CTR EXT FUEL cannot illuminate, and vice versa.
 Because transfer can occur intermittently due to flow from the tanks exceeding engine fuel consumption, the warning lamp is not immediately indicative of an empty external tank, and should be checked against the quantity indication system.
-Further, the laps will illuminate when the air refuel switch is set to EXTEND, with the ALL TANKS setting selected.
+Further, the lamps will illuminate when the air refuel switch is set to EXTEND, with the ALL TANKS setting selected.

 External Tanks Full Lights
 --------------------------

 .. image:: images/AARLights.png

-When air to air refueling, or when on the ground and the tanks have reached a full condition, the External Tanks Full lamps, found under the canopy bow, will light.
+When air to air refueling, or when refueling on the ground and the tanks have reached a full condition, the External Tanks Full lamps, found under the canopy bow, will light.

 Internal Wing Fuel Dump System
 ------------------------------

 Fuel from the wings can be dumped directly, rather than requiring transfer into the fuselage, using the Wing Fuel Dump Switch.
 This switch, when selected to DUMP, will release fuel from the internal wing tanks at their dump lines at the wing fold trailing edge.
 Flow rate is dependent on power setting and attitude, higher engine RPM and positive pitch increases dump speed, whereas lower RPM and a nose low condition reduces dump speed.
 In level flight at 85% RPM, the dump flow rate is roughly 650 pounds per minute.
+Leading to the entire fuel being dumped after roughly 15 minutes.

 .. _elecpow: